Remote File Browser Extension

 - Select "Push to Remote" from the context menu

-- Note: You must first select a directory in the remote file tree as the upload destination
+- Note: For regular files, you must first select a directory in the remote file tree as the upload destination

 Renaming and Deleting Remote Files